Terri-Kennedy/pidp11/SECURITY.md

 2) Additional information needed to characterize this as a bug
 3) Issue is with an upstream or 3rd-party feature
 4) Unable to reproduce the problem; more information needed
-5) Not a bug because <explanation>
+5) Not a bug because \<explanation\>

-Once things have proceeded to confirmed bug status, I expect to publish a fix within 30 days of receiing a confirmed bug, and ofen much sooner than that.
+Once things have proceeded to confirmed bug status, I expect to publish a fix within 30 days of receiving a confirmed bug, and often much sooner than that.

 As the project does not current cut "releases", corrections will appear in the main reposititory (with things like PoC